What is HITRUST Certification?

 What assessment do I need?

-HITRUST offers three primary assessment portfolios, which vary levels of assurance, complexity, expense, and level of assurance.
+HITRUST offers three primary assessments, which vary by levels of assurance, complexity, effort, time to complete, and expense.
 Each level builds on the next, providing you the option to leverage previous, active certifications to enhance your level of assurance, and to meet and exceed what one customer requires in favor of an approach that will satisfy multiple requirements of multiple organizations with whom you do business.
 We recommend starting with a conversation with one of HITRUST’s certification experts in order to consider and understand your options.
 You can also learn more about HITRUST’s certifications on our website.

 How do I choose an assessor?